T0nyX1ang/Classifier/README.md

 Under development now, preparing to archive these goals:

-- [x] Configuration for files' extensions.
+- [x] Configuration for extensions.
+- [x] Merging folders & folder isolation.
 - [ ] Regular expression searching (using a blacklist to block some files).
 - [x] Source and target folder detection.
 - [x] Symlink detection (especially on Windows).